pgpkg/pgpkg/docs/pages/manual.md

 this, `pgpkg.toml` should be placed at the root of your source tree; in Go, this would usually be in the same folder as `go.mod` or `.git`.

-With such a configuration, you can put `.sql` files containing SQL function declarations *anywhere* in your source tree.
+With such a configuration, you can put `.sql` files containing SQL function declarations and migrations *anywhere* in your source tree.

 The schemas listed in `pgpkg.toml` are automatically created by pgpkg when it starts.